Free resources to help you learn or improve technology skills.

 EveryoneOn is a nationwide campaign to get everyone on the internet.
 Use this site to discover discounted internet service and computer offers in your area.

 Techboomers introduces users to trusted websites and apps with tutorials in a language suited to those not the most tech-savvy.
-Techboomer explains what a particular website does, why you would want to use it, offers pros and cons, and then teaches step-by-step how to use it.
+Learn what a particular website does, why you would want to use it, pros and cons, and then see step-by-step how to use it.
 Includes social, entertainment, shopping and educational sites.